niteshapte/rest-ws-client-java/README.md

 From my blog: http://blogs.niteshapte.com/2013-11-08-how-to-consume-rest-web-service-in-java.htm

+# How to consume REST Web Service in Java

 What is Web Service?

     Web Services is a technology which provides an efficient way to share application logic across multiple machines running various operating systems and using different development environments.